Nature-Based Climate Solutions

 Greensphere and our partners are working with a state-owned forestry company to invest in continuous cover forestry, change composition of existing stock to increase biodiversity and introduce non-tree shrubs, wildflowers to improve ecosystem benefits.
 The project will improve the long-term resilience of the forests managed by the client while also improving biodiversity and increasing options for claiming other natural capital assets like carbon and biodiversity credits.

-Greensphere’s working with a large landowner to create a sustainable agriculture scheme comprising over 10,000 hectares to include removal of fossil based fertilisers, changing crop rotation schemes and introducing renewable energy source and carbon capture projects to provide more diversified sources of income.
+Greensphere’s working with a large landowner to create a sustainable agriculture scheme comprising over 10,000 acres to include removal of fossil based fertilisers, changing crop rotation schemes and introducing renewable energy source and carbon capture projects to provide more diversified sources of income.